UKPLab/arxiv2018-bayesian-ensembles/README.md

 The implementation allows you to test different configurations of annotator models + optional LSTM sequence tagger.
 The crowd of annotators plus automated taggers together form an ensemble.

-This is the implementation of the method discussed in the following paper -- please use the following citation:
+This is the implementation of the method first presented in 'Ba' in the following paper -- please use the following citation:

 ```bibtex